backdrop-contrib/protected_forms/README.md

 Configuration
 -------------
-Go to the **Protected Submissions** configuration page (`/admin/config/content/protected_submissions`) and set the reject message text and the trigger patterns for rejection.
+Go to the **Protected Submissions** configuration page (`/admin/config/content/protected_submissions`), set the allowed language scripts, reject message text and the trigger patterns for rejection.

 If you want to protect only anonymous submissions, then make sure to go to Permissions page (`/admin/people/permissions#module-protected_submissions`) and